-The Custodian may, in accordance with the terms of the Custodian Agreement, appoint sub-custodians and enter into sub-custodian agreements.
-The principal sub-custodian appointed by the Custodian is The Bank of New York Mellon, 1 Wall Street, New York, New York.
-The Custodian entered into sub-custodian agreements with The Bank of New York Mellon, under which The Bank of New York Mellon provides for the safekeeping of client assets of the Custodian in the United States.
+The principal sub-custodian appointed by the Custodian is The Bank of New York Mellon, located in New York, New York.
+The Custodian entered into sub-custodian agreements with The Bank of New York Mellon, under which The Bank of New York Mellon provides for the safe keeping of client assets of the Custodian in the United States.